Parents' Ultimate Guide to YouTube Kids

 You may have heard about or seen some videos that look like they're for kids but are clearly not.
 These videos may use familiar characters from kids' TV shows, such as Caillou or Peppa Pig, or they may use cartoon graphics such as cars and trucks.
 The videos have seemingly kid-friendly titles and begin normally, but then become strange and even extremely disturbing.
 Whoever creates these videos -- which have been termed YouTube Poop -- has figured out how to use tags (the code that helps Google categorize content) to fool the algorithm.
 Disturbing videos are more common on the main YouTube channel, and YouTube is aware of the problem and trying to remedy it with more human monitors.
-But there's a possibility disturbing videos could pop up in the kid's app, especially if you allow your kids to search.
+But there have been scattered cases of disturbing videos popping up in the kid's app, including a well-publicized incident of “suicide instructions” spliced in a cartoon video.

 In addition to parental controls, video collections, and turning off search, YouTube has made some policy changes to try to improve the app.
 The company announced that when videos are flagged on the main YouTube app, they will automatically be age-restricted and therefore blocked from the Kids app.
 It will also remove the financial incentive of producers of some of this strange content, by eliminating their ability to serve ads on the age-restricted content.
 The addition of human monitors reviewing flagged content and proactively looking for disturbing content -- which Google instituted after concerns surfaced about disturbing videos making it through the algorithm -- should help a lot.
 And the app's partnership with content providers such as PBS and Kidzbop further reduces risk.
 Still, it's important for parents to keep an eye on things and actively make use of the product's built-in controls to keep kids' experiences fun and safe.